normalllll/yande_gui/README.md

 If you have any questions or suggestions, you can go to Telegram to discuss or open an [Issue](https://github.com/normalllll/yande_gui/issues/new).

+We are recruiting artists to draw `icons` for this App

 # Screenshots (Desktop)

 | ![img0](screenshot/desktop/img0.webp) | ![img1](screenshot/desktop/img1.webp) |